U.S. allies caution Trump on Syria strategy

 The second option, Ford said, is for Washington to walk away from the conflict, which would likely mean diminished U.S. influence in the region, and continued refugee flows.

-The third is to work with Turkey and Saudi Arabia to get a partial cease-fire.
+The third is to work with Turkey and Saudi Arabia to get a partial ceasefire.

 "None of them are good, there is no easy answer, we ran out of easy answers in 2012 and 2013," Ford said.

-(Additional reporting by Matt Spetalnick and Arshad Mohammed in Washington and Michelle Nichols at the United Nations; Editing by James Dalgleish)
+Additional reporting by Matt Spetalnick and Arshad Mohammed in Washington and Michelle Nichols at the United Nations; Editing by James Dalgleish, Robert Birsel